 Jane Austen’s Final Days — Her Illness, Courage, and Death

 Jane Austen by Sarah Fanny Malden (1889) is a valuable resource on the life and work of the beloved British author from the perspective of the late 19th century.
-The following excerpt describes Jane Austen’s final days —her illness, the courage she displayed, and her death.
+The following excerpt describes her final days —her illness, the courage she displayed, and her death.

-Persuasion, the last novel Austen worked on prior to her death, and Northanger Abbey, her first completed novel, were both published six months after her death in 1817.
+Persuasion, the novel Jane Austen (1775 – 1817) was working on when she took ill, and Northanger Abbey (her first completed novel, still unpublished at the time of her death) were both published six months after her death in 1817.

 The 1889 publication of Malden’s Jane Austen was part of an Eminent Women series published by W.H.
 Allen & Co., London.
 The following excerpt is in the public domain.